icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-mutation-observer](https://github.com/fidian/ngx-mutation-observer) - Get Angular 8+ events fired when an element is mutated in the DOM.
 * [ngx-visibility](https://github.com/fidian/ngx-visibility) - Angular module that detects when elements are visible.
 Uses IntersectionObserver.
 * [ngx-breakpoint-observer](https://github.com/tutkli/ngx-breakpoint-observer) - This library adds reactive breakpoint and media query methods based on Signals.
+* [ngx-fade](https://github.com/omnedia/ngx-fade) - An Angular component for smooth fade-and-slide viewport transitions using the Intersection Observer API.
 * [ngx-dynamic-hooks](https://github.com/MTobisch/ngx-dynamic-hooks) - Automatically insert live Angular components into dynamic strings (based on their selector or any pattern of your choice) and render the result in the DOM.
 * [ngx-highlightjs](https://github.com/MurhafSousli/ngx-highlightjs) - Instant code highlighting, auto-detect language, super easy to use!
 * [ngx-sharebuttons](https://github.com/MurhafSousli/ngx-sharebuttons) - Angular share buttons.